juancantor12/ollama-cv-builder/README.md

 ```

 ```
-.\run.ps1 https://some-job-url.com 	# For GIGACHADS.
+.\run.ps1 -url https://some-job-url.com 	# For GIGACHADS.
 Real men code on windows, use no virtual envs and test in production.
 ```

 ### Output Structure